 asyncio.run(run())

-Here's an example output of the above code for scraping LinkedIn job search:
+Here is an example output of the LinkedIn job search scraper:

-If we take a closer look at the description field, we'll find the job description encoded in HTML.
-Therefore, we'll extract the script tag hidden data and parse the description field to get the full job details:
+The `description` field holds the job description as encoded HTML.
+So we read the script tag and parse that field to get the full job details:

 import json